-eexclusion fromE Theodore and Pamela’s andir of Simon, not Puccio, nor Walker, and it appears they had recruited Lisa and Jill into the scheme also based on concern over Puccio hurting and robbing their father, not on the fact they were angry over the Estates plans.
-Having Puccio as the focus of the boycott could get all the children to participate in the boycott in concern and designed to make Simon suffer wholly through the total loss of his children and grandchildren and allegedly try to force him to make changes to the Estates plans or never see or talk to any of them again.
+That the exclusion from the Estates appears now to have been the bane of Theodore and Pamela’s anger all along and the real cause of their boycott of Simon, not Puccio, nor Walker, and it appears they had recruited Lisa and Jill into the scheme also based on concern over Puccio hurting and robbing their father, not on the fact they were angry over the Estates plans.
+Having Puccio as the focus of the boycott could get all the children to participate in the boycott in concern and designed to make Simon suffer wholly through the total loss of his children and grandchildren and allegedly try to force him to make changes to the Estates plans or suffer never seeing or talking to any of them again.

-That in the May 12, 2012 meeting my father clearly stated that the reason he was making these changes was to resolve these family problems that were causing him too much stress in order to see his other children and grandchildren again.
-Clearly he was under undue pressure to make these near death bed changeschildren and but these may not be the only stresses he was facing as evidenced further herein.
-My father had stated repeatedly to both my wife Candice and myself over the months after my mother’s passing that this boycott by my siblings were doing was the only thing killing him, as his health was fine until mysteriously it went on a straight line down after the May meeting.At this May 12, 2012 meeting, Petitioner learned that this assault may have been due to Theodore and Pamela’s anger over their exclusion and claiming the businesses they had acquired were not doing as well as when they acquired them and they wanted back in on the remaining Estates assets.
+That in the May 12, 2012 meeting, Simon clearly stated that the reason he was making these changes was to resolve family problems caused by the exclusion of Theodore and Pamela that were causing him too much stress.
+Clearly Simon was under undue pressure to contemplate making these changes, desperate to see his children and grandchildren and physically and mentally beaten down.
+At this May 12, 2012 meeting, Petitioner learned that this assault may have been due to Theodore and Pamela’s anger over their exclusion and claiming the businesses they had acquired were not doing as well as when they acquired them and they wanted back in on the remaining Estates assets.

-That at that meeting I agreed to sign and do anything that would relieve my father’s pain and stress caused on him by Theodore and Pamela, as it appeared there was a proverbial gun to his head now, either change his estate plan or lose almost your entire family.
-Petitioner agreed to the proposed agreement but only after seeing the documents necessary to evaluate what he would be signing and what rights and interests he would be forsaking.
+That at that May 12, 2012 meeting Petitioner agreed to sign and do anything that would relieve Simon’s pain and stress caused on him by Theodore and Pamela, as it appeared there was a proverbial “gun to his head” now to either change his estate plan or lose almost his entire family and continue being abused.
+Petitioner agreed to the proposed agreement but only if he could see the documents necessary to evaluate what he would be signing and what rights and interests he would be forsaking.

 That Jill and Lisa agreed also to make any changes necessary to alleviate Simon’s stress after reviewing the documents to be sent by Spallina and it was then decided that documents would be sent for the children to review and sign.
-Spallina stated it was to close out my mother’s estate and then Simon couldthe 2008 Trust of when everyone sent in their documents.
+Spallina stated it was necessary to close out Shirley’s estate and then Simon could make the proposed changes to the 2008 Trust of Simon when everyone sent in their documents.

-That the proposed changes to the 2008 trusts of Simon and Shirley would not be effective until we all returned the documents and my mother’s estate was closed.
+That Petitioner was led to believe the proposed changes to the 2008 trusts of Simon and Shirley would not be effective until all the children of Simon reviewed and returned the documents and Shirley’s estate was officially closed.

-The closing of my mother’s estate however did not occur until after my father’s passing, as Jill had failed to return the documents sent to her until after Simon had passed in October of 2012, evidenced and exhibited further herein.
+That the closing of Shirley’s estate however did not occur until after Simon’s passing, as Jill had failed to return the documents sent to her until after Simon had passed in October of 2012, evidenced and exhibited further herein.

-That Beneficiaryas I had never seen any estate documents of my’s mother’s from the time of her passing, wholly violating their duties to the Beneficiaries of Shirley’s estate over a year and half earlier
+That despite being a Beneficiary of Shirley’s estate, Petitioner had never seen or been sent by TS any estate documents of Shirley’s from the time of her passing, wholly violating their duties to the Beneficiaries of Shirley’s estate.